Freiburg Baden-wurttemberg, Germany Travel Guide

 Pack light, breathable clothing like shorts, t-shirts, and light dresses.
 The evenings are cooler, so a light jacket or sweater is good.
 Summer thunderstorms occur, so a compact waterproof outer layer or a small umbrella is a good idea.

 Layers are useful during the seasons between high and low.
 Bring long-sleeved shirts, sweaters, and a medium-weight jacket.
-A waterproof and windproof jacket is a strong recommendation.
+A waterproof and windproof jacket is a significant recommendation.
 A light scarf for cooler mornings or evenings.

 Required for Freiburg’s cobblestone streets.
 Good support, already broken in.